AFreeChameleon/multask/README.md

 * Make runtime not show hours or minutes if they don't exist
 * Have proper process clean up
 * Move from threads to async - will change a lot
+* Add interactive flag to fork to run commands with -ic

 # Mult